Skip to main content

 Deduplicate overlapping ranges with primary key

-Incremental does not deduplicate datasets like merge write disposition does.
-It however makes sure than when another portion of data is extracted, records that were previously loaded won't be included again. dlt assumes that you load a range of data, where the lower bound is inclusive (ie. greater than equal).
-This makes sure that you never lose any data but will also re-acquire some rows.
-For example: you have a database table with an cursor field on updated_at which has a day resolution, then there's a high chance that after you extract data on a given day, still more records will be added.
-When you extract on the next day, you should reacquire data from the last day to make sure all records are present, this will however create overlap with data from previous extract.
+Incremental does not deduplicate datasets like the merge write disposition does.
+However, it ensures that when another portion of data is extracted, records that were previously loaded won't be included again. dlt assumes that you load a range of data, where the lower bound is inclusive (i.e., greater than or equal).
+This ensures that you never lose any data but will also re-acquire some rows.
+For example, if you have a database table with a cursor field on updated_at which has a day resolution, then there's a high chance that after you extract data on a given day, more records will still be added.
+When you extract on the next day, you should reacquire data from the last day to ensure all records are present; however, this will create overlap with data from the previous extract.

-By default, content hash (a hash of json representation of a row) will be used to deduplicate.
-This may be slow sodlt.sources.incremental will inherit the primary key that is set on the resource.
+By default, a content hash (a hash of the JSON representation of a row) will be used to deduplicate.
+This may be slow, so dlt.sources.incremental will inherit the primary key that is set on the resource.
 You can optionally set a primary_key that is used exclusively to deduplicate and which does not become a table hint.
-The same setting lets you disable the deduplication altogether when empty tuple is passed.
-Below we pass primary_key directly to incremental to disable deduplication.
-That overrides delta primary_key set in the resource:
+The same setting lets you disable the deduplication altogether when an empty tuple is passed.
+Below, we pass primary_key directly to incremental to disable deduplication.
+That overrides the delta primary_key set in the resource:

 @dlt.resource(primary_key="delta")